 Intensifying distribution means being available in more places so that more people can buy from you.
 The principle is quite simple.
 The greater the distribution, the greater the exposure to potential customers.
 The more exposure to potential customers, the greater the probability of selling.
 The only alternative to intensify distribution is not only to look for more of the current channels it uses (more distributors, representatives, open more points of sale, etc.); but to develop new channels that allow it to reach people whom it is not reaching with the current infrastructure.

 Internet sales – This is the most obvious option to increase distribution.
-Nowadays any business has the possibility of reaching its clients 24 hours a day, seven days a week; and cross the geographical barriers of your own city or country.
+Nowadays any business has the possibility of reaching its clients 24 hours a day, seven days a week; and crossing the geographical barriers of your own city or country.